SDK versions

 Can users on older SDK versions see my new paywalls?

 It depends on the SDK version.
-Screen Composer paywalls require SDK 5.0.0 or later.
+Screen Composer screens require SDK 5.0.0 or later.
 Users on older versions will see the legacy fallback screen you configured in the Console (if any).
 If no fallback is set, those users will not see a paywall at all.
 Always configure a fallback screen when a significant portion of your user base is still on pre-5.0.0 versions.

 Why does the total user count fluctuate between days?